Rastapopoulos

-Roberto Rastapopoulos is a Greek fictional character who is a featured villain in several episodes of The Adventures of Tintin, the comics series by Belgian cartoonist Hergé.
-He first appears in the album Cigars of the Pharaoh (1934) and is a criminal mastermind with multiple identities, whose activities frequently bring him in conflict with his archenemy Tintin.
+Roberto Rastapopoulos is a fictional character who is a featured villain in several entries in The Adventures of Tintin, the comics series by Belgian cartoonist Hergé.
+He first appears in Cigars of the Pharaoh (1932) and is a criminal mastermind with multiple identities, whose activities frequently bring him in conflict with his archenemy Tintin.

 Character history

 Early development

 A visual prototype for Rastapopoulos appears in Tintin in America, where he is among the assembled dignitaries at a Chicago banquet held in Tintin's honour.
 Here he is seated next to the actress Mary Pikefort, an allusion to the real-life actress Mary Pickford.
 Michael Farr asserted that this was indeed a depiction of Rastapopoulos, and that it would be expected for a film director to be seated next to a Hollywood actress.
 The name "Rastapopoulos" had been invented by one of Hergé's friends; Hergé thought it was hilarious and decided to use it.
 He devised Rastapopoulos as an Italian-American with a Greek surname, as a Greek American, or simply as a Greek born on the island of Leros.
 Despite allegations of antisemitism, Hergé was adamant that the character was not Jewish.
 With his lampooned Greek surname, large nose and morally dubious involvement in shipping, Hergé arguably modelled Rastapopoulous off Greek shipping tycoon Aristotle Onassis.

 The prototype for Rastapopoulos in Tintin in America, seated next to Mary Pikefort.

 Hergé first introduced the character of Rastapopoulos in Cigars of the Pharaoh, which was serialised in Le Petit Vingtième from 8 December 1932 to 8 February 1934.

 Tintin runs into him at the start of the adventure aboard the M.S.
 Isis, a cruise ship docking at Egypt.
 Here, the Egyptologist Sophocles Sarcophagus bumps into Rastapopoulos, and Rastapopoulos threatens to beat him until Tintin intervenes.
 He then shouts at Tintin, accusing him of being an "Impudent whipper-snapper!"
 Tintin recognises Rastapopoulos, commenting that he is "the millionaire film tycoon, king of Cosmos Pictures...
 And it's not the first time we've met..."
 Later in the story, Tintin runs into Rastapopoulos again, this time running into his desert film set, interrupting an apparent assault on a young woman before realizing that it was only part of the film.
 Although many of the actors are annoyed, Rastapopoulos is affable, and invites Tintin into his tent where, over a pot of Turkish coffee, Tintin informs him of everything that has happened to him since leaving the cruise ship, and Rastapololous subsequently provides him with clothes and directions to another village.
 Farr noted that this idea of the hero mistakenly trusting the villain was one that had been used by John Buchan and Alfred Hitchcock, the latter of whom was an influence on Hergé.